alvaroprat97/NLP/ROSETTA-MT/README.md

 `python3 -m evolution` to run the evolutionary manager pipeline.
 No options are required as all config options are hard-coded into the python file.

 ## Documents
-Please read our works on ROSETTA in the provided pdf document (Paper.pdf).
+Please read our works on ROSETTA in the provided pdf document (NLP_paper.pdf).
+This paper has not been published (yet).